|Withdrawal Date||% Refund|

 Students attending the full academic year

-All financial aid funds are disbursed in two disbursements to the student's account.
-If the student is attending both Fall and Spring semester of the academic year their funds will be disbursed at the beginning of each term.
-Federal funds will be disbursed no sooner than 30 days after the start of the semester.
+All financial aid funds are disbursed in two payments to the student's account.
+If the student is attending both Fall and Spring semesters their funds will be disbursed accordingly within each term.

 Students attending only one semester